Sue609/ADVENT-CALENDAR/README.md

 Join us in celebrating the joys of Christmas by participating in the December Holiday Advent Calendar!
 Share the festive spirit with friends and family, and spread the happiness of the holiday season by encouraging others to join this interactive experience.

 We hope this Advent calendar brings you joy, laughter, and a sense of togetherness as we celebrate the most wonderful time of the year! 🌟🎁🎉

+- NB/ Kindly please download the repo directly I'm having a hard time also cloning and it might also affect anyone else trying to access.
+Thank you in advance